charlescodigos/National-Transfer-Accounts/README.md

 When using these datasets and information in academic research or other projects, please cite the original articles:

-Correa, C.; Gutierrez, C.; Turra, C. Demographic changes and intergenerational reallocations in Brazil, 2003-2018.
-The Journal of the Economics of Ageing. (under review)
+Correa, C.; Gutierrez, C.; Turra, C. 2025.
+Demographic changes and intergenerational reallocations in Brazil, 2003-2018.
+The Journal of the Economics of Ageing. (forthcoming)

 Correa, C; Gutierrez, C.; Turra, C. National transfer accounts by education in Brazil: new estimates for 2018.
 Notas de Población. (under review)